Yandex Cloud

 4. Under Basic parameters:

-• Enter a name for the cluster in the Cluster name field.
-It must be unique within the folder.
+• Specify a cluster name in the Cluster name field.
+The cluster name must be unique within the folder.

-• Select the environment where you want to create the cluster (you cannot change the environment once the cluster is created):
+• Select the environment where you want to create your cluster (you cannot change the environment once the cluster is created):

 • Select the DBMS version.